icons8/lunacy-docs/docs/about.md

 **Private Cloud**

-* For design teams focused on security of their design assets.
+* For teams focused on security of their design assets.
 For details, click <a href="https://lunacy.docs.icons8.com/private_cloud/" target="_blank">here</a>.

 #### Minimal learning curve